Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Results and Discussion

 \subsection{Comparison with Other Works on the Coma Cluster GLF}

-In Figure \ref{fig:LFliterature} we compare our derived Coma cluster GLF to previous GLF measurements in the Coma cluster.
-Direct comparisons of different surveys are problematic, as the shape of the GLF depends on the observed filter band \citep{Beijersbergen2002}, but also on the survey region, e.g., the galaxy number density in the cluster center is inherently higher than in the outer region.
+In Figure \ref{fig:LFliterature}, we compare our derived Coma cluster GLF to previous GLF measurements in the Coma cluster.
+Direct comparisons of different surveys are problematic, as the shape and normalization of the GLF depends on the observed filter band \citep{Beijersbergen2002}, but also on the survey region \citep{Adami2007}, e.g., the galaxy number density in the cluster center is inherently higher than in the outer region.
 We designed our survey to cover a large region ($\approx1.5\,\mathrm{deg^2}$) around the Coma cluster center and measured the structural parameters of all galaxies spanning the range from the BCG to dwarf galaxies ($-24.5\,g'\,\mathrm{mag} \lessapprox M\lessapprox-11.3\,g'\,\mathrm{mag}$) and containing a large variety of dwarf galaxies from compact dwarf galaxies to UDGs \citep{Zoellerinprep}.
 This allows us to derive a representative GLF that also probes the faint end well.

 As most of the literature GLFs were derived using the $R$ band, we stick for consistency between the literature datasets to their $R$ band GLFs.
-To convert these measurements to the $g'$ band, we use $r\approx r'$ and $g=g'+0.09$ \citep{Willmer2018} and follow the relation from \cite{Jester}:
+To convert these measurements to the $g'$ band, we use $R_C-r'=-0.138-0.131(g'-r')$ \citep{Tonry2012} for $R_C$ in Vega magnitudes, and for surveys measured in $R$ band AB magnitudes, we use $m_{AB}-m_{Vega}=0.21$ \citep{Blanton2007} for the conversion: {\bfseries

-Given the red sequence of the Coma cluster (Equation \ref{eq:redsequence}) and distance modulus ($m_{g'}-M_{g'}=35.03$), we approximate the conversion from the $R$ band to the $g'$ band as:
+} Given the red sequence of the Coma cluster (Equation \ref{eq:redsequence}) and distance modulus ($m_{g'}-M_{g'}=34.97$), we approximate the conversion from the $R$ band to the $g'$ band as: {\bfseries

-We stress here that the comparison with the literature should be considered with caution, especially keeping in mind that the GLF can vary from filter to filter and from field to field \citep{Beijersbergen2002}.
+} We stress here that the comparison with the literature should be considered with caution, especially keeping in mind that the GLF can vary from filter to filter and from field to field \citep{Beijersbergen2002,Adami2007}.